Thursday, May 19, 2011

 ORAL DAVID SHOLES

 So I don't know how he lived this down, but he must have found a way because by the time I knew him he seemed pretty well adjusted, very mellow.
 Of course that was many decades later and he had lost the curls...and the dress.
 By then it was pants, suspenders, white sleeveless undershirt... and very straight, short white hair.
-And a pipe in his mouth most of the time.
-The smell of the tobacco in that pipe was actually kind of nice.
+And a pipe in his mouth most all of the time.
+The smell of the tobacco in that pipe was actually kind of compelling, reassuring.
 In some ways Grandpa reminded me of Santa Claus, but alas, no beard, no red suit, no black boots.
-But he did have an enigmatic grin on his face, although that never escalated into any kind of full blown ho ho ho demeanor that I'm aware of.
+But he did have an enigmatic grin on his face and a twinkle in his eyes, although that never escalated into any kind of an actual full blown Ho Ho Ho demeanor that I'm aware of.

 PETE BEING PIPE TRAINED BY LEONE, JOYCE & ERNIE

 I don't know what Santa subsists on, but Pete would go to the refrigerator and help himself to cold hamburger patties that Grandma had earlier fried up for him several at a time, smothered in black pepper.
 I was appalled by the waxy white layer of congealed fat that seemed to be a kind of haphazard icing on those patties.
 How could anyone actually eat that stuff?
 Then one day, after years of noticing them in the fridge and being duly repulsed, I impulsively grabbed one and took a bite.
 Not bad.
-Must have been all the pepper that made it a little more appealing.
+Must have been all the pepper?

 Maybe Grandpa grew up eating things like that.
 Or maybe they didn't have refrigerators when he was a boy.
 I never got around to asking him what it was like for him growing up.
 I think he may have gone through the 8th grade before he left school to work, probably to help more on the farm.

 Pete was the father of four children when he grew up.
 The house they moved to when their kids were still in school is the one my grandparents lived in the rest of their lives.
 And it was the house I loved to visit.
-I loved to visit the people there, for my Aunt Joyce never married and spent her life within those walls too, so we got a little bit of extra attention, but the house was a character on its own as well.
+I loved to visit the people there, for my Aunt Joyce never married and spent her life within those walls too, so we got megadoses of extra attention.
+But the house was a character on its own as well.
 Only six blocks from my house, 600 South Street beckoned me.
 The big old shade trees that lined the sidewalks provided a canopied welcome to another world, another time.
+The Victorian 1890's.

 THE FAMILY ALL GROWN UP